accessdenied22/accessdenied22.github.io/werner.markdown

 ### Collins Aerospace
-- Electrical Engineer Co-op in charge of developing test plan for the new generation of module inside of the KC-135 tankers
+- Electrical Engineer Co-op in charge of developing test plan for the new generation of computational modules inside of the KC-135 tankers

 ### Peer Advisor - College of Engineering UoI
-- I have planning the "Employer of the week" event
+- I help planning the "Employer of the week" event
-- I am part of the team that coordinate activities to keep students engage with the development center at the College of Engineering
+- I coordinate activities to keep students engage with the Development Center at the College of Engineering